TinNova/TodoList/README.md

 After reading a few articles on Kotlin Multiplatform I settled on the interpretation of it from this article [Link](https://proandroiddev.com/kotlin-multiplatform-mvvm-clean-architecture-f20b99f90b95).

-The reason I choose the above interpretation is because it mimics the MVVM pattern reccommended by Google, inface the Moko MVVM library is even lifecycle aware.
-It also suggests using the Kodein Dependency Injection library which is extremly easy to use and setup.
+The reason I choose the above interpretation is because it mimics the MVVM pattern recommended by Google, inface the Moko MVVM library is even lifecycle aware.
+It also suggests using the Kodein Dependency Injection library which is extremely easy to use and setup.

 ## Architecture
 * I have a ViewModel, TodoRepo and a Todo data class.